Can you be forced into a care home?

 What can I do if a relative refuses to move into a care home?

-If you believe that your loved one is unsafe living in their own home and they refuse to move into a care home, you may be understandably extremely worried.
+It is understandably extremely worrying if you believe that your loved one is unsafe living in their own home.
 You don’t have the power to force them into a care home, unless you have Power of Attorney for Health and Welfare.
 In this case, you can make such a decision on their behalf.
 If you don’t have this, you can speak to your local council about arranging a care needs assessment and take it from there.

 Subscribe to our newsletter